-- If the interrupt occurs before the execution of a SLEEP instruction - SLEEP instruction will execute as a NOP - WDT and WDT prescaler will not be cleared - TO bit of the STATUS register will not be set - PD bit of the STATUS register will not be cleared
+- If the interrupt occurs before the execution of a

+- SLEEP instruction

+- SLEEP instruction will execute as a NOP

+- WDT and WDT prescaler will not be cleared

+TO bit of the STATUS register will not be set

+- IO bit of the STATUS register will not be set

+PD bit of the STATUS register will not be

+- cleared

-- If the interrupt occurs during or after the execution of a SLEEP instruction - SLEEP instruction will be completely executed - Device will immediately wake-up from Sleep - WDT and WDT prescaler will be cleared - TO bit of the STATUS register will be set - PD bit of the STATUS register will be cleared
+- If the interrupt occurs during or after the execution of a SLEEP instruction

+- SLEEP instruction will be completely executed

+- Device will immediately wake-up from Sleep

+- WDT and WDT prescaler will be cleared

+- TO bit of the STATUS register will be set

+- PD bit of the STATUS register will be cleared

 Even if the flag bits were checked before executing a SLEEP instruction, it may be possible for flag bits to become set before the SLEEP instruction completes.
-To determine whether a SLEEP instruction executed, test the $\overline{PD}$ bit.
-If the $\overline{PD}$ bit is set, the SLEEP instruction was executed as a NOP.
+To determine whether a SLEEP instruction executed, test the PD bit.
+If the PD bit is set, the SLEEP instruction was executed as a NOP.